-Creating an effective marketing funnel is just like creating good content
+How is creating an effective marketing funnel just like creating good content?

 One of the best ways to create a sales funnel is to follow the stages of content creation using the acronym – AIDA.

 - Attention – Define and articulate a problem which resonates strongly with the desired audience.
-Customers who are experiencing certain pain points but have not yet recognized the specific issue, will focus their attention on what a brand has to offer.
+Customers who are experiencing certain pain points but have not yet recognised the specific issue will focus their attention on what a brand has to offer.

 - Desire – Customers who move beyond attention and interest will now have the desire to find a solution.
-Here, it is the job of the brand to position itself as the best value, highest quality and most comprehensive solution available to their prospective customer.
+Here, it is the job of the brand to position itself as the best value, highest quality and most comprehensive solution available.

 - Action – Once a customer decides to take action, brands should make it easy for them to say yes to the solutions offered.

 Creating an effective sales and marketing funnel requires research and development and a strong understanding of what prospective customers need.
 Operating the funnel requires a mechanical mindset where brands are focused on encouraging more leads to enter the funnel.
 Nudging the customers the right way through it, and eventually turning them into loyal customers and brand advocates is an important skill which will pay dividends when performed correctly.